-When the Islamic calendar was bestowed upon the Muslim Ummah, it did not come without significance importance for a handful of months, which marks special occasions for the practicing Muslims around the world.
-Next up line is Sha’ban, which the world and Muslims have come to know as the month of the Holy Prophet Muhammad (S.A.W).
+When the Islamic calendar was bestowed upon the Muslim Ummah, it did not come without significance importance for a handful of months, which marks special occasions for practicing Muslims around the world.
+Next up is Sha’ban, which the world and Muslims have come to know as the month of the Holy Prophet Muhammad (PBUH).

 There is a host of different reasons why Sha’ban holds so much importance in Islam, why it is anticipated by the Ummah.
 Let us shed light on some of the most important reasons and how this month can be beneficial for every Muslim.
-Allah’s beloved Prophet Muhammad (S.A.W) said: “Sha’ban is my month, Rajab is Allah’s month and Ramadan is the month of my Ummah [Community].
-Sha’ban is expiator, while Ramadan is the purifier.”
+Allah’s beloved Prophet Muhammad (PBUH) said, “Sha’ban is my month, Rajab is Allah’s month and Ramadan is the month of my Ummah (Community).
+Sha’ban is an expiator, while Ramadan is the purifier.”

 Importance of fasting in the Holy month of Sha’ban

-Our beloved Holy Prophet Hazrat Muhammad (S.A.W) on an occasion said: “Anyone who fasts on the last Monday of Sha’ban will be granted forgiveness.”
+Our beloved Holy Prophet Hazrat Muhammad (PBUH) on an occasion said, “Anyone who fasts on the last Monday of Sha’ban will be granted forgiveness.”

 The night of absolution, Shab-e-Baraat falls in this month

-Another statement by Hazrat Bibi Aisha (R.A) quotes the Holy Prophet (PBUH) saying: “Do you know what happens this night?” meaning the middle night of Shaban (that is, Shab-e-Barat).
-She submitted: “O Allah’s Messenger, what happens in it?”
-He replied: “In it, the record is made of every human being who will be born, and of every human being who will pass away this year.
+Another statement by Hazrat Bibi Aisha (R.A) quotes the Holy Prophet (PBUH) saying, “Do you know what happens this night?” meaning the middle night of Shaban (that is, Shab-e-Barat).
+She submitted, “O Allah’s Messenger, what happens in it?”
+He replies, “In it, is the record of every human being to be born, and of every human being about to pass away this year.
 In it, their deeds are taken up to heaven and in their provisions are sent down.”
 (Baihaqi)

-Three hundreds gates of Mercy (Jannat) open in the night of mid-Sha’ban
+Three hundred gates of Mercy (Jannat) open in the night of mid-Sha’ban

-Hadrat Abu Huraira (R.A) reported that Prophet Muhammad (S.A.) said: Hazrat Jibrael came to me on the night of mid-Sha’ban and said to me: “O Prophet of Allah, head heavenwards!”
-I asked him: “What night is this?” and he replied: “This is the night when Allah Almighty opens three hundred of the gates of mercy, forgiving all who do not make anything His partner.
-The only exceptions are those who practice sorcery or divination, are addicted to wine, or persist in usury and illicit sex; these He does not forgive until they repent.”
+Hadrat Abu Huraira (R.A) reported that Prophet Muhammad (PBUH) said: Hazrat Jibrael came to me on the night of mid-Sha’ban and said to me: “O Prophet of Allah, head heavenwards!”
+I asked him: “What night is this?” and he replied, “This is the night when Allah Almighty opens three hundred of the gates of mercy.
+And forgiving all who do not make anything His partner.
+The only exceptions are those who practice sorcery or divination, or drink, or persist in usury and illicit sex.
+These, He does not forgive until they repent.”

 “At a quarter of the night, Hazrat Jibrae came down and said: “O Prophet of Allah, raise your head!”
 So I looked up, to behold the gates of Paradise wide open.
-At the first gate, an angel was calling: “Good news for those who bow in worship this night!”
-At the second gate, an angel was calling: Good news for those who prostrate themselves in worship this night!”
-At the third gate, an angel was calling: “Good news for those who offer supplication this night!”
-At the fourth gate, an angel was calling: “Good news for those who make remembrance this night!”
+At the first gate, an angel was calling, “Good news for those who bow in worship this night!”
+At the second gate, another angel was calling, Good news for those who prostrate themselves in worship this night!”
+At the third gate, an angel was calling, “Good news for those who offer supplication this night!”
+At the fourth gate, an angel was calling, “Good news for those who make remembrance this night!”

 Thus, it is evident, that Sha’ban for different reasons holds immense importance in the Islamic calendar.
-The month links up to Ramadan which is why the Holy Prophet (S.A.) loved it so much.
-This is the month where followers of Islam gear up and prepare themselves for the month of fasting to come.
-However, it cannot rule out the importance of fasting in Sha’ban as well, as done by the Holy Prophet Muhammad (S.A.W).
+The month links up to Ramadan which is why the Holy Prophet (PBUH) loved it so much.
+This is the month where followers of Islam gear up and prepares themselves for the month of fasting to come.
+However, it cannot rule out the importance of fasting in Sha’ban as well, as done by the Prophet (PBUH).